Safeguarding Our Waters

 Protecting land and water opens doors for people of all ages and backgrounds to connect with nature and enjoy the benefits of time outdoors

-We protect the land and water in Southwest Florida for the benefit of people and nature.
+We protect land and water for the benefit of people and nature.

 By saving land forever, we protect wild places for kids and grown-ups, for wildlife and waterways.